int128/datadog-actions-metrics/README.md

 You need to create an API key in [Datadog](https://docs.datadoghq.com/account_management/api-app-keys/).

-To send the metrics to Datadog when a workflow is completed:
+To collect the metrics of a workflow when it is completed:

 ```yaml
 on: